axibase/atsd/installation/aws-emr-s3.md

 The `atsd-hbase.$REVISION.jar` file contains ATSD co-processors and filters.

-By uploading the jar file to S3, Java classes in this file are automatically available to all region servers when they are started.
+By uploading the `.jar` file to S3, Java classes in this file are automatically available to all region servers when they are started.

 ```bash
 aws s3 cp atsd/atsd-hbase.*.jar s3://atsd/hbase-root/lib/atsd-hbase.jar
 ```

-Verify that the jar file is stored in S3:
+Verify that the `.jar` file is stored in S3:

 ```bash
 aws s3 ls --summarize --human-readable --recursive s3://atsd/hbase-root/lib